 Can You Eat Blue or Green Garlic?

 Garlic that has turned blue or green during pickling or cooking is perfectly safe to eat, and the presence of color has no effect on the garlic's flavor.
 Some cultures even prize colorful garlic.
-In China, garlic is deliberately pickled in such a way that it turns a jade-green and is consumed during the Chinese New Year, or Spring Festival.
+In China, garlic is deliberately pickled in such a way that it turns a jade-green and is consumed during the Lunar New Year, or Spring Festival.
 This "Laba garlic" has a sour, slightly spicy flavor and is considered both beautiful and healthful.

 Don't Want Blue Garlic?